Other causes of facial pain

 - As with TN, it is treated withanti-convulsant medication, and anaesthetic throat spray for instant relief during an attack.

 - Sometimes the condition goes away entirely

-See our leaflet on Glossopharyngeal Neuralgia which can be downloaded from the members’ area or contact the office for a copy: email@example.com
+See our leaflet on Glossopharyngeal Neuralgia which can be downloaded from the members’ area or contact the office (quoting your membership number) for a copy to be posted to you: email@example.com

 - The pain is a constant aching throb with occasional stabs that are not provoked by facial movements or touch